krowve/evgabstonk/tampermonkey/README.md

 evgashoppingcarthelper.user.js = Advances past shopping cart.

-evgacheckouthelperpp.user.js = Clicks all the boxes for you on EVGA checkout and selects PayPal checkout.

-evgacheckouthelpercc.user.js = Clicks all the boxes for you on EVGA checkout and selects Credit Card checkout.

 evgaerrorpage.user.js = If the error page loads, waits 5 seconds and then tries to visit B stock page.